aragon/hack/docs/tutorial.md

 }
 ```

-`manifest.json` defines end-user specific things, like the human-readable name of your app, icons and a small description of your app.
+`manifest.json` defines end-user specific things like the human-readable name of your app, icons, and a small description of your app.
 It also (optionally) defines background scripts, of which we have one.

 Let's modify it accordingly: